Utah Republicans Honor Senator Orrin Hatch

 “There will never be another Orrin Hatch,” said Don Peay, a GOP activist and co-founder of the national advocacy group, Hunter Nation.
 “He was a statesman.
 He was relentless in achieving things, very well respected on both sides.”

-Hatch, 84, is best known for his work on the Senate Judiciary Committee, including his robust support U.S. Supreme Court Justices Neil Gorsuch and Brent Kavanaugh during the Trump administration.
+Hatch, 84, is best known for his work on the Senate Judiciary Committee, including his robust support U.S. Supreme Court Justices Neil Gorsuch and Brett Kavanaugh during the Trump administration.
 He also supported immigration reform through legislation that aimed to give young adults brought to the country illegally as children to get legal immigration status.
 Known as the DREAM Act, the bill ultimately failed.

 As Senate President Pro Tempore, Hatch is third in line to be president.
 Hatch’s long record of accomplishments gave his fans a lot to remember during Tuesday’s celebration of his career.